This post contains affiliate links. Please see our disclosure policy.

 This simple Chicken and Rice Casserole only take a few ingredients and it bakes in 15 minutes or less.
 It’s creamy and cheesy and a recipe that you are going to love.
 This is a great recipe to make and serve a large group of people or the next potluck you got to!

-This Chicken and Rice Casserole is a classic.
-It's a recipe that my mom used to make and a favorite of mine growing up.
-My kids loved it just as much as me and it has quickly become a staple meal in our home.
+This Chicken and Rice Casserole is a classic dinner.
+It’s a recipe that my mom used to make and a favorite of mine growing up.

-Step one: Preheat oven to 350 degrees.
+Step One: Preheat oven to 350 degrees.
 Start by cooking rice according to package directions.

-Step two: In a large mixing bowl mix cooked chicken, cooked rice, cream of chicken soup, onion powder, garlic powder, salt, pepper, and 1 cup shredded cheddar cheese.
+Step Two: In a large mixing bowl mix cooked chicken, cooked rice, cream of chicken soup, onion powder, garlic powder, salt, pepper, and 1 cup shredded cheddar cheese.

 Once everything is mixed add this to a casserole dish.